josephg/node-timerstub/README.md

 			test.strictEqual you.sexy, true
 			test.done()
 ```

+In a parallel testing framework like expresso, simply add a call to `timerstub.wait(100000000)` after all your tests have been scheduled.
+(In expresso, that would be in a `beforeExit` block).

 testtimers should be compatible with all the testing frameworks - it doesn't interfere with the
 testing framework at all.